How to create a supportive atmosphere for improvising

 General things when teaching a new game or exercise

-1. Don’t ask “who doesn’t know this game”?
-This is perhaps the most pointless and unhelpful question in any impro workshop.
+1. Don’t always ask “who doesn’t know this game”?
 The person who doesn’t know the game is most likely the complete beginner, so this question only serves to alienate them and strengthen the feeling that there is an us and them within the group.
 You’re always looking for opportunities to unite the group as one, not isolate people.

 2. Explain the game clearly and succinctly.
 Give one clear objective so people have something to focus on.